To Learn The True Art Of Beekeeping, Making The Most Honey, Take Our Online Courses

-Hi, I'm David Burns, and thank you for joining me today for lesson sixteen of our online beekeeping lessons.
+Thank you for joining us today for our lesson on honey production.
 Our family loves the bee business.
 My wife, Sheri, handles some of the administration details, produces parts for our frames and hives and oversees our honey bottling process.
 Our children all work in various areas of the operation too.
 It's a blast!
 My father-in-law, Bill Henness is retired and helps keeps our operation going smoothly too, by volunteering his time working the bees, building hives, building our bee-vacs and selling honey.

 I've had a busy beekeeping week.
 Saturday I attended the Illinois State Beekeepers Association in Springfield, Illinois.
 A few days prior to that, on Thursday, I visited with Gene Killion.
 Anyone who has been in beekeeping for a while knows the name of Carl and Gene Killion.
 He holds the world record for the most comb honey produced from a single hive.
 In the glory days of his work, he had over 1,000 hives with 8 supers on each hive!
 The Killion family was recently featured in the American Bee Journal.
 The Killion's have had remarkable success in beekeeping!

 While visiting with Gene, he showed me around his place where they processed comb honey and prepared their supers for the next year.
 Not only that, but he gave me one of his famous 8 frame comb honey supers that he and his dad made and used.